cypress-io/cypress-documentation/source/api/cypress-api/screenshot-api.md

 comments: false
 ---

-The Screenshot API allows you set defaults for how screenshots are captured.
+The Screenshot API allows you set defaults for how screenshots are captured during {% url "`.screenshot`" screenshot %} and automatic screenshots taken during test failures.
 You can set defaults for the following:

-- Which parts of the Cypress UI are captured
+- Which parts of the screen to capture.
-- Whether to scale your app in the screenshot
+- Whether to scale your application under test in the screenshot.
-- Whether to disable timers and animations when taking the screenshot
+- Whether to disable JavaScript timers and CSS animations when taking the screenshot.
-- Whether to automatically take screenshots when there are run failures
+- Whether to automatically take screenshots when there are run failures.
-- Which, if any, elements to black out when taking the screenshot
+- Which, if any, elements to black out when taking the screenshot.
-- Whether to wait for the command log to synchronize before taking the screenshot
+- Whether to wait for the Command Log to synchronize before taking the screenshot.

 # Syntax